Prince Harry accuses royals of complicity in Meghan's pain

 In the ghostwritten memoir, Harry, 38, describes the couple’s acrimonious split from the royal family after their request for a part-time royal role was rejected.

-The television interviews are just two of several given by Harry that are set to pile more pressure on the royal family.
-He is also appearing on “Good Morning America” and “The Late Show with Stephen Colbert.”
+The television interviews are certain to pile more pressure on the royal family.
+He is also appearing on “The Late Show with Stephen Colbert.”

 Royal officials haven’t commented on any of the allegations, though allies have pushed back on the claims, largely anonymously.

 Harry has defended the memoir describing it as his effort to “own my story” after years of “spin and distortion” by others.
-In the “60 Minutes” interview, Harry denied said his book wasn’t intended to hurt his family.
+In the “60 Minutes” interview, Harry denied that his book was intended to hurt his family.

 Omid Scobie, author of “Finding Freedom,” a book on the Duke and Duchess of Sussex, said Harry is offering the look behind the palace walls that the public has always desired.